ChrisFayad/Digita_Resume/README.md

 **This Webpage is the Project of week1 Homework for HYF Class34!**

-Creating a Minimal Digital Resume to excersice some CSS Techniques.
+Creating a Minimal Digital Resume to exercise some CSS Techniques.